ARWNI2S/TheCorporateWars/whitepaper-es/technologies/unreal-engine.md

 # Unreal Engine

-Unreal Engine (UE) es un motor multiplataforma de última generación para desarrollo AAA, simulación y proyectos multicapa como **The Corporate Wars**.
+Unreal Engine (UE) is a next-generation, cross-platform engine for AAA development, simulation, and multi-layered projects like **The Corporate Wars**.

 {% hint style="success" %}
-UE ofrece potencia gráfica, modularidad, backend flexible y herramientas de edición personalizadas que permiten a **The Corporate Wars** construir, escalar y distribuir una experiencia de estrategia galáctica persistente, con integración a blockchain y presencia comercial en Epic Games Store.
+UE provides graphical power, modularity, flexible backend, and customizable editor tools that enable **The Corporate Wars** to build, scale, and deliver a persistent galactic strategy experience, with blockchain integration and commercial presence on the Epic Games Store.
 {% endhint %}

 ---

-## Claves relevantes
+## Key Points

-* **Multiplataforma**: PC, Linux, servidores dedicados.
+* **Multiplatform**: PC, Linux, dedicated servers.
-* **Modularidad**: activa solo lo necesario para optimizar recursos.
+* **Modularity**: only activates needed systems, optimizing resources.
-* **Blueprints + C++**: programación visual rápida y control total al nivel de código.
+* **Blueprints + C++**: fast visual programming + full code control.

-### Backend y arquitectura
+### Backend & Architecture

-UE permite arquitectura cliente-servidor con servidores dedicados Unreal o propios (custom backend), clave para un RTS persistente como TCW donde no es necesario matchmaking clásico, pero sí control del estado mundial y sincronización.
+UE allows client-server architecture with dedicated Unreal servers or custom backend, key for a persistent RTS like TCW where classic matchmaking is unnecessary but world state control and synchronization are essential.

-### Herramientas editoriales personalizadas
+### Custom Editor Tools

-Unreal permite desarrollar herramientas de edición personalizadas (editor tools, runtime editors, plugins) para construir, modificar y mantener sistemas dinámicos.
-En TCW, estas herramientas son fundamentales para generar y gestionar la galaxia persistente, poblarla de entidades, eventos y ecosistemas que evolucionan en tiempo real.
+Unreal enables development of custom editor tools (editor tools, runtime editors, plugins) to build, modify, and maintain dynamic systems.
+In TCW, these tools are fundamental to generate and manage the persistent galaxy, populating it with entities, events, and ecosystems evolving in real time.

-### Integración Web3 (Solana)
+### Web3 Integration (Solana)

-Aunque experimental, existen SDKs que permiten integrar wallets, NFTs, tokens SPL y operaciones on-chain, alineándose con la capa blockchain de TCW para registro, gobernanza distribuida o gestión de activos.
+Though experimental, there are SDKs enabling wallet integration, NFTs, SPL tokens, and on-chain operations, aligning with TCW�s blockchain layer for registry, distributed governance, or asset management.

 ---

 ## Epic Games Store

-**The Corporate Wars** podrá distribuirse en Epic Games Store, aprovechando:
+**The Corporate Wars** will be distributed on Epic Games Store, leveraging:

-* Venta directa del juego o paquetes especiales.
+* Direct game or special package sales.
-* Acceso opcional a microtransacciones.
+* Optional access to microtransactions.
-* Exposición en un marketplace global, aunque no sea el canal principal.
+* Exposure on a global marketplace, though not the primary channel.

-### Marketplace y comunidad
+### Marketplace & Community

-El Unreal Marketplace ofrece assets, plugins y herramientas útiles para acelerar desarrollo.
-La comunidad Epic brinda soporte, documentación y ejemplos para optimizar el trabajo del equipo.
+The Unreal Marketplace offers assets, plugins, and tools to accelerate development.
+The Epic community provides support, documentation, and examples to optimize the team�s work.